 But he glanced at me, patted my hand, and took me to her door.

 I never grew hair where the hooligans burned my chin.
 Forever after I had one blue eye and one hazel eye.
 My vision remained the same.

 The next day, I hunted for two large companions bigger than me, and menacing.
 It wasn’t hard.
 I chose two huge scruffy boys, usually hungry, who lived by begging.
 Then I took them home for bread and fried locusts--a bowl of fruit at their elbows.

 LaRue, despite her notoriety, had a kind heart She gave them a home and food for the rest of their lives so far.
 In gratitude, they protected the small Gersham.
 Also, they adored LaRue and served her in whatever she needed.
 Hence, they became my brothers.
 We roamed the countryside, inseparable.

 My tormentors stayed away from me and my friends after that.
 One day they chanced to meet us in the lane.
 My friends chased them for a Mil.
-If they hadn’t been swift runners, they would have found themselves in poorer health.
+If they hadn’t been swift runners, they might have found themselves in poorer health.

 When I entered my teens, I recruited girls for LaRue’s house—mostly young girls with no support or family.
 I didn’t go after Mary, sister of Lazarus.
 Angry with her sister’s husband, she rejected marriage.
 Instead she wanted wealth.
 She approached LaRue‘s girls and thought it a grand idea for her to join them.
 It didn’t occur to her to ask what they did to earn their pay.
 She only saw them buy fine fabrics and perfumes.
 So I urged her to join the House.